ncagle/DNS-over-HTTPS/QUIC.md

 HTTP QUIC (hq) is not exactly HTTP/2 frames, but will be different enough to warrant a completely separate take.
 It will make the QUIC support to be completely independently implemented from the HTTP/2 support. libcurl should be possible to build with only h1 + hq support, as well as h1 + h2 + hq.

+## TLS 1.3
+QUIC uses TLS 1.3 and pretty much requires that the library interfaces a TLS library directly, which makes it tied to a specific TLS library harder than what is ideal for curl.

 ## ngtcp2 library
 This library uses OpenSSL.
 It implements QUIC protocol only, that is, we need to build HTTP 1.1 or HTTP/2 on the top of it.
 The bridging code needs to map HTTP/2 streams, messages and frames into ngtcp2's streams.
 Client code needs to defines callbacks, as a list of function pointers.
 For example, in C++ it looks like this: